 Hormone therapy is a systemic treatment used to treat breast cancers that are hormone receptor-positive (HR+).
 HR+ breast cancers have receptors on the surface of their cells which bind to hormones in the body like estrogen and progesterone.
 When these hormones connect to the receptors on cancer cells, it can fuel the growth of breast cancer, causing it to grow and spread faster.
 Hormone therapy aims to block the hormones from attaching or prevent the body from producing hormones to stop or slow the growth of breast cancer.9

 Another form of systemic treatment, targeted therapy stops or slows breast cancer by interfering with specific areas of cancer cells that are involved in the cancer cell’s growth processes.
 There are several types of targeted therapy that are used in treating advanced breast cancer, including10,11:

-In addition to the active treatments described above to treat advanced breast cancer, palliative care can be used alongside other treatments to ease the patient’s side effects or symptoms from cancer, and cancer treatment.
+In addition to the active treatments described above to treat advanced or metastatic breast cancer, palliative care can be used alongside other treatments to ease the patient’s side effects or symptoms from cancer, and cancer treatment.
 Palliative care can significantly improve a person’s quality of life while they are undergoing treatment for breast cancer.
 Palliative care is different than hospice care, which is given near the end of life.
-Instead, palliative care can aid patients throughout their treatment journey.12
+Instead, palliative care can aid patients throughout their treatment journey.14